Chumash Wilderness: Geography

 The wilderness area extends from just west of the summit of Mount Pinos (8,831 ft) to Cerro Noroeste (Mount Abel) to the west, and south into the badlands north of Lockwood Valley Road.
 Since Mount Pinos, Cerro Noroeste, and the Pine Mountain Club are developed with paved roads, they did not qualify for inclusion in the wilderness, which wraps partially around them.
 The highest point in the Chumash Wilderness is Sawmill Mountain, at 8,818 ft.

-Major trailheads into the wilderness can be found at Mount Pinos as well as Cerro Noroeste/Mount Abel.
+Major trailheads into the wilderness can be found at Mount Pinos and Cerro Noroeste/Mount Abel.
 From the Mount Pinos parking area, the wilderness trailhead is approximately 2 miles (3 km) along a dirt road with a locked gate.

 Vegetation within the wilderness includes chaparral at lower elevations, and conifers at higher elevations.
-Some of the badlands near the southern edge of the wilderness are almost barren of vegetation, and include steep slopes with knife-edge ridges.
+Some of the badlands near the southern edge of the wilderness are almost barren of vegetation and include steep slopes with knife-edge ridges.
 Snow is frequent from fall until late spring at the highest elevations.
 Rain is rare in the summer, and wildfires are natural in the fire ecology based habitats.

-Characteristic fauna of the wilderness include black bear, mountain lion, bobcat, as well as the endangered California condor.
-The wilderness is at the heart of the historic range of this large endangered species of scavengers.
+Fauna of the wilderness include black bear, mountain lion, bobcat, as well as the endangered California condor.
+The wilderness is centrally located in the historic range of this large endangered species of scavengers.